Welcome to all! This is a self-care event. Please read on so you can come prepared.

 - South Gardner Hotel, 8 East Broadway Gardner, MA 978-630-1322

-There is good drinking water on site (please bring your own refillable container) and cold-water facilities for men and women.
+There is good drinking water on site (please bring your own refillable drinking container) and cold-water facilities for men and women.
 We provide coffee and tea and a few snacks in the snack bar near the fire circle.
 Contributions to the snack bar are always most welcome!
-Camp stoves for cooking are requested rather than camp fires as it can be dry and windy, leading to fire hazard.
+Camp stoves for cooking are suggested, rather than campfires, as they can be dry and windy, leading to fire hazards.
 We will have a pot-luck feast on Saturday – please bring a dish to share and your own cutlery.

-There will be a Give Away Ceremony on Sunday afternoon.
+There will be a Give Away Ceremony, late morning on the final day.
 Please bring something to give away!

 Please observe CARRY IN, CARRY OUT!